The History of 22-24 Westgate

 What are our roads for?

 The streets of the City are key to its vitality; they support movement through and within the built up area but also provide the majority of our public realm and public spaces, shaping the very character and feel of the city itself.
-In January 2016 West Sussex County Council, working in partnership with Chichester District Council, convened two stakeholder workshops in quick succession as part of a study into how we can make the best use of our streets. (more…)
+In January 2016 West Sussex County Council, working in partnership with Chichester District Council, convened… Continue reading What are our roads for?

 The Gates